-INTRODUCTION TO STUDIO (0054) 9-10-11-12
+INTRODUCTION TO STUDIO (0054))9-10-11-12

-Intro to Studio is the foundation to all advanced art courses.
+Introduction to Studio is a semester-long course.
+This course focuses on foundational skills for a traditional art practice.
 It explores meaning through line, shape, color, texture, form, and perspective.
 These elements of design are experienced through projects employing the use of various media.

-INTRODUCTION TO DESIGN (0071) 99-10-11-12 Introduction to Design is a semester-long course.
+INTRODUCTION TO DESIGN (0071) 9-10-11-12

+Introduction to Design is a semester-long course.
 Students are introduced to the concepts and processes associated with twoand three-dimensional design from our everyday world.
 Students study, analyze, and respond to the function and fundamental processes of design and demonstrate versatility with technique, problem solving, and ideation.